 Mentioned in the Yoga Sutras of Patanjali, the 8 limbs of yoga is a systematic and practical set of yogic knowledge divided into eight basic parts.
-The Eight limbs of yoga is also popular by the name, ‘Ashtanga Yoga’.
+The Eight limbs of yoga are also popular by the name, ‘Ashtanga Yoga’.

 Patanjali Yoga Sutras being the most famous and most practiced philosophy of yoga and ‘Ashtanga Yoga’ is the core of it.
-Thus knowing, understanding and practicing the 8 limbs of yoga is a must for any yogi.
+Thus knowing, understanding, and practicing the 8 limbs of yoga is a must for any yogi.

-The simultaneous practice of the yoga prepares your body and mind in a multidimensional approach to eventually reach the ultimate, enlightenment.
+The simultaneous practice of yoga prepares your body and mind in a multidimensional approach to eventually reach the ultimate, enlightenment.
 The 196 Sutras of Patanjali Yoga Sutras are divided into four chapters or padas.

 The practice of the 8 limbs of yoga comes from the second chapter known as the ‘Sadhana Pada’.
 Ashtanga which means ‘eight’ refers to Patanjali’s eight limbs or branches of yoga.
 The main purpose of this beautiful knowledge is to make the principles and practices of the Yoga formulae more understandable and practical for all.

 The 8 limbs are the essence of yoga, and from it, various schools of practice were born with time.
 The vast wealth of yoga knowledge was passed down from teacher to student and eventually branched out into many types and forms.
 Patanjali in his book ‘Yoga Sutras’ talks about the ‘8 Limbs Of Yoga’ called the Ashtanga Yoga explained briefly in the following text.